erebos12/system_design/microservices/microservice_design_sample_with_assembladge.md

   - report A
   - report B
   - etc.
+- dashboards
+  - for report A, B, C ...

 ## 3. For each operation, define group of domains

-1. Operation: NR002: Create client
+1. Operation: - SO001: Upload files incl. validation
    - required-domains:
+     - client & public facility & calculation-year & files

+2. Operation: SO002: Create client
+   - required-domains:
       - client (ONLY CLIENT)

-2. Operation: NR003: Create public facility for one client
+3. Operation: SO003: Create public facility for one client
    - required-domains:
       - client & public facility

-3. Operation: NR004: Create years for one public facility
+4. Operation: SO004: Create fee-calculation for one year & one public facility
    - required-domains:
-      - client & public facility & years
+      - client & public facility & calculation-year

-4. Operation: - NR001: Upload files incl. validation
+5. Operation: SO006: Calculate reports
    - required-domains:
-     - client & public facility & year & files
+      - client & public facility & calculation-year & configuration & files

 ... continue for other operations !!

-## 4. Microservices based on group of domains
+## 4. Microservices based on domains

 - Client Service
   - maybe client, Public facility & year in one single service
 - Public facility Service
-- Year Service
+- Calculation-Year Service
 - File Service
 - Report Service
   - maybe for each report a single service
 - Configuration Service
   - maybe for each configuration a single service
+- Dashboard Service
+  - maybe for each dashboard a single service

+## 5. Microservices communication based on system operations & required subdomains

+- TBC

-## 5. Evaluate & Refactor - go back to step 1.
+## 6. Evaluate & Refactor - go back to step 1.